mdn/content/files/en-us/web/css/cascade/index.md

 ## Which CSS entities participate in the cascade

 Only CSS property/value pair declarations participate in the cascade.
+CSS at-rule descriptors don't participate in the cascade and HTML presentational attributes are not part of the cascade.

 ### At-rules

-This means that [at-rules](/en-US/docs/Web/CSS/At-rule) containing entities other than declarations, such as a {{ cssxref("@font-face")}} rule containing _descriptors_, don't participate in the cascade.
+CSS [at-rules](/en-US/docs/Web/CSS/At-rule) containing entities other than declarations, such as a {{ cssxref("@font-face")}} rule containing _descriptors_, don't participate in the cascade.

 For the most part, the properties and descriptors defined in at-rules don't participate in the cascade.
 Only at-rules as a whole participate in the cascade.
 For example, within a `@font-face` rule, font names are identified by [`font-family`](/en-US/docs/Web/CSS/@font-face/font-family) descriptors.
 If several `@font-face` rules with the same descriptor are defined, only the most appropriate `@font-face`, as a whole, is considered.
 If more than one are identically appropriate, the entire `@font-face` declarations are compared using steps 1, 2, and 4 of the algorithm (there is no specificity when it comes to at-rules).